D-E-I-G/Arcade_CoOp_Game/README.md

 	  P1 Shoot = Space
 	  P2 Shoot = Alpha4

-Description "Hazmat Land
+Description:

-Hazmat Land is a two-player co-op 2D bullet-hell shooter.
+"Hazmat Land is a two-player co-op 2D bullet-hell shooter.
 Dodge as many toxic blobs of radiation as you can while waiting for the horrid monster to die of radiation poisoning itself.

 Lukas Woodger - Art, Design, Programming
 Alan Tadiello - Programming, Sound Effects, Music"

-Interesting fetures: Dinamic boss spraypatturnes, adapts to bass drops with music.
+Interesting fetures: Dynamic boss projectile-patterns, attacks synced with music.

 Music: https://youtu.be/ENXsdMtiAho